danilolapegna/spotify-searcher/README.md

 Which then you can subscribe to by simply using the regular `Single<SearchResponse>.subscribe` method.

+Any Http method (GET/POST/PUT/PATCH/DELETE) is fully supported.
+But where not explicitly defined in the request, the app assumes and defaults to GET.

 ## Persistent storage

 All the necessary data, and no more data than that, is persisted in cache via [Realm](https://realm.io/)